The Ultimate Guide to Shelf Life of Rotisserie Chicken

 Understanding how to store and use rotisserie chicken can be particularly helpful in everyday life situations.
 For instance, imagine you’ve had a long day at work and stopped by the grocery store to pick up a rotisserie chicken for dinner.
 After enjoying a delicious meal, you realize you have leftovers.
 If you don’t properly store those leftovers, you could inadvertently spoil them, leading to food waste.

-In another scenario, let’s say you’ve bought several rotisserie chickens during a big sale at your local supermarket.
+In another situation, let’s say you’ve bought several rotisserie chickens during a big sale at your local supermarket.
 You’re excited to meal prep for the week but may not realize that improper storage can lead to spoilage even within the 3-4 day guideline.
 By labeling the containers with the purchase date, you ensure that you consume the chicken while it's still fresh.

 ## Scientific Context